 Who: Open to individuals aged 18 and above.

-June programme schedule for Kolkata :
+August programme schedule for Chennai:

 Event details |